jkent/frogfs/README.md

 ## Configuration

-In the root of `frogfs` there is a `default_config.yaml` file that has sane defaults for HTTP usage.
-The yaml file is a bunch of filters that are applied top down to apply various actions.
-First, all transforms are applied, then a compressor is applied as an optional last step.
-Transforms and compressors can take optional command line arguments.
-Included transforms are found in the `frogs/tools` directory, and you can optionally supplement and/or override existing transforms.
+FrogFS expects a yaml configuration file.
+There are 3 different sections: define, collect and filter.
+All but collect is optional.

+Define is a list or dict of variable definitions.
+There are 2 predefined
+variables: $cwd and $frogfs.
+You can also reference envronment variables with the \${ENV:varname} syntax.

+Collect 'gathers' up files and directories and places them in the frogfs root.
+Glob patterns are allowed in the 'basename' component of the path.
+There are 3 ways to specify sources; they cn be a string, list, or dictionary.
+If it's a string, the path(s) become the root directory.
+If a list, the paths are merged in order and become the root directory.
+If a dict is used, the paths are merged into the destination of choice; empty string being the root directory.
+Variables are expanded for both source and destination.

+Filter allows you to do post-processing on the files before they are integrated.
+Filter is a list or dict of dicts; with a glob pattern to a list of verbs.
+Varibales are expanded and all patterns are evaluated for each file or directory, top down.
+Transforms are applied first, then an optional final compression before caching the file.

-Transforms are applied in descending order.
+Verbs are applied in descending order.
 You can prefix a transforms or the `compress` verb with `no` to disable it.
 There are a couple of special verbs:
 `discard` which prevents inclusion and `cache` (default), which caches the file in the build cache.
+See `frogfs_example.yaml` for example usage.

 ## Usage